 How do you thin chocolate for dipping?

 If you need to thin the chocolate for dipping you can add in a teaspoon of vegetable or coconut oil to the hot melted chocolate.
-Never add water as this will cause the chocolate to seize, and avoid adding milk, either.
+Never add water as this will cause the chocolate to seize, and avoid adding milk as well.